SophieDeBenedetto/blog/posts/advent-of-code-elixir-shine.md

+# Eloquent Control Flow and Efficient Time Complexity with Elixir
-While tackling the Day 1 challenge from this year's Advent of Code in Elixir, I was reminded of a few of the many ways that Elixir let's us write clean, concise and elegant code.
-In this post, I break down my solution and dive into how you can use recursion, pattern matching and custom guard clauses to write the cleanest, shiniest code in Elixir.
+While tackling the Day 1 challenge from this year's Advent of Code in Elixir, I was reminded of some of the many ways that Elixir let's us write concise, efficient, and eloquent code.
+In this post, I break down my solution and dive into how you can use recursion, pattern matching and custom guard clauses to implement even complex logic and control flow in an easy-to-reason about way that also avoids common time complexity pitfalls.

 ## Advent of Code Challenge
 [Advent of Code](https://adventofcode.com/2020/about) is...